 NFL announces Carolina Panthers will face New York Giants in Germany in 2024

-The Carolina Panthers can finally mark their calendar for the international matchup in Munich later this year.
+The Carolina Panthers can finally mark their calendar for their international matchup in Munich later this year.

 On Wednesday, the NFL announced the Panthers will face New York Giants in Week 10 at Allianz Arena on Sunday, Nov.
 10. The game will take place at 3:30 p.m. in Germany, but 9:30 a.m. in Charlotte.